Meet Our Tutors

 Joanna S.

 is a native of New York City and attended Hunter College High School on Manhattan’s Upper East Side.
 Joanna graduated magna cum laude from Colgate University where she majored in Political Science and Sociology.
-Joanna has Master’s of Education degrees in both Childhood Education and in the Education of Exceptional Students.
-She has spent the last 9 years teaching on the Upper East Side and her classroom has served as a “lab-site” model of exemplary education for teachers, educational coaches, and administrators from around the country and around the world.
-Joanna has worked extensively with students ages 3 through 12, providing support and enrichment in literacy, math, school readiness, test sophistication, and organizational skills.
-She is passionate about empowering students and helping children to feel excited about learning.
+Joanna has Master’s of Education degrees in both Childhood Education and Special Education.
+She has spent the last 12 years teaching at PS 267 and her classroom has served as a “lab-site” model of exemplary education for teachers, educational coaches, and administrators from around the country and around the world.

 SUBJECTS: